When Do You Engage with a Mortgage Adviser

 You’ve seen the ‘one’, and no other property compares but now what?

-The asking price for the property is higher than you had hoped, but you can stretch to that price if you use more of your savings, but should you?
+The asking price for the property is higher than you had hoped, but you can stretch to that price if you use more of your savings.
+Should you?
 The estate agent says the vendor won’t settle for anything under the asking price of £230,000.
 However, you are not confident that the property is worth that value, as it needs some work.

 Before making an offer on any property, the best action is to speak to a first-time buyer mortgage adviser.
 They’ll research the property’s type, age, construction, and likely valuation from a lender’s perspective.
 Sometimes, this can be wildly different from the estate agent and vendor’s estimate.
 Remember, no fee is due to our first-time buyer specialist at this early stage in your journey.